 Most s-Server applications are built as pipelines.
 Pipelines move data from sources (such as a Kafka topic, or log file, or AMQP message) to sinks (such as a Kafka topic, an RDBMS system, or a StreamLab application).
-Their exact composition will depend on your business requirements, but they are generally a series of internal s-Server streams, pumps, source streams, and foreign sink streams.
+Their exact composition will depend on your business requirements, but they are generally a series of internal s-Server streams, pumps, sources (foreign streams), and sinks (foreign streams).

 This topic features the following subtopics:

 |Source Streams||These are streaming read access to third-party platforms, such as the file system, databases, sockets, Kafka, AMQP, or Amazon Kinesis.
 You set these up by defining a server object and a foreign stream object.
 Once these are established, you can use pumps to move data from them into named streams.|

 |Named Streams||These are intermediate tanks in the pipeline that you “fill” by starting a pump.
 You can get data from these by running a SELECT query.
 The key thing about intermediate streams (tanks) is that the data in them evaporates if there are no readers hooked up to them.
 You will often use these to move subsets of data around, so that such data is available for analytic views.|

 |Views||Views are reusable queries.
 These are often used to cleanse or analyze data.|

 |Pumps||Pumps (INSERT macros) are used in s-Server to pass data from one point in a streaming pipeline to the other.
 You can think of a pipeline as similar to a plumbing network.
 In this model, pumps are like faucets installed on top of a tank (a named stream).
 These take water from water processing equipment and push it into the tank.
 The processing equipment is assembled on demand based on the description of the processing (view definition).|

 |Sink Streams or Tables||These are “tanks” that feed other systems, such as visualization tools or databases.|